All You Need to Know About Islamic Spiritual Resources

 Morning and Evening Afkar: Recite designated phrases after Fajr and Maghrib prayer.

-Dhikr Beads: Utilise a tasbih to count multiples of Subahnallah, Alhamdulillah, and Allahu Akbar.
+Dhikr Beads: Utilize a tasbih to count multiples of Subhanallah, Alhamdulillah, and Allahu Akbar.

 Silent Remembrance: Mentally say the dhikrs during breaks, commutes, and even at work.

-While practising dhikr, one is able to remove negativity from their hearts and draw closer to Allah’s mercy.
+While practicing dhikr, one is able to remove negativity from their hearts and draw closer to Allah’s mercy.

 Zakat: Another Pillar of Islam and the Door to Wealth

 Zakat is one of the Five Pillars of Islam and is not only for charity.
 It is a system that is implemented to purify wealth and promote social justice.
-In the Quran it states to “Take from their wealth so that you might purify and sanctify them.”
+In the Quran, it states, “Take from their wealth so that you might purify and sanctify them.”
 (9:103).
-By voluntarily donating a specified sum (usually 2.5%) to individuals that fall below the poverty line, Muslims are able to partake in a sacred duty while breaking free from the chains of greed.
+Muslims can partake in a sacred duty and break free from the chains of greed by voluntarily donating a specified sum (usually 2.5%) to individuals who fall below the poverty line.

 How to Calculate Zakat: A Newer Method